 There is a large comfortable saloon area with a bar area to make tea and coffee.
 The saloon is on deck level with windows to both sides so you can enjoy the view without going outside on those wet days!
 Meals are served in the saloon and the onboard chef prepares 3 meals a day, breakfast, lunch and a two course evening meal.
-Drinks are available throughout the day, with alcoholic beverages available with evenings meals on a TAB system, this can be paid for at the end of the voyage or bar vouchers purchased before you join the ship.
+Drinks are available throughout the day, with alcoholic beverages available with evenings meals on a TAB system, this can be paid for at the end of the voyage by card or cash, or bar vouchers purchased before you join the ship.

 6 of the guest cabins are twin, ensuite cabins with plenty of storage space, two spacious bunks (bunk bed style),a writing desk, bathroom with shower and toilet, air conditioning and heating, and are decorated and finished to a high standard.
 Each bed has a comfortable memory foam mattress, duvet and pillow.
 Each bunk has it's own reading light and all cabins have a porthole for natural light.

-There is also a luxury double suite, with large double bed, huge ensuite bathroom, seating area and plenty of storage space with double aspect views to both sides of the ship.
+There is also a four person cabin with a huge ensuite bathroom to share and plenty of storage space with double aspect views to both sides of the ship.